Meet with us to talk about your project!

 • Work done before the grant was awarded

-• General staff time not directly related to policy development
+• General staff time not directly related to policy, program, or partnership development

-Policy development applications are scored by a review panel of Community Development staff at the Metropolitan Council.
-The review panel will look to see how much the Policy Development grant activities will support a policy that meets Livable Communities and Thrive goals as well as engagement around developing the policy.
-The specific scoring criteria and weighting are in the scoring table.
+Policy & Program Development applications are scored by a review panel of staff at the Metropolitan Council.
+The review panel assesses how the Policy & Program Development grant activities will meet Livable Communities and Imagine 2050 goals, as well as the process for developing the policy, program, or partnership.

 While we recognize there are different types of inequities based on identity and circumstance, LCA is focused on addressing racial inequity in the region given race is the largest predictor of inequitable outcomes in jobs, housing, and other LCA goals.
 Projects addressing racial equity will be prioritized in scoring.
 Projects addressing other inequities will earn points towards how they address those inequities but will not receive full points unless they also consider the intersection of racial inequity.